santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 **Conclusion:** Berlitz's book isn't failed investigation - it's successful mythology.
 Understanding how it works helps us recognize similar phenomena elsewhere.

 In the western Atlantic, hundreds of vessels have vanished without trace, leaving behind stories of spinning compasses, mysterious yellow skies and impossible final transmissions.
-Charles Berlitz's 1972 book *The Bermuda Triangle* presents these disappeances as
+Charles Berlitz's 1972 book *The Bermuda Triangle* presents these disappearances as evidence of the supernatural - should we give examples here.
+His argument constructs a compelling narrative, one that